-Part of an ongoing series called #WkdevWednesdays, each week, we’ll post guest articles authored by internal subject matter experts at Geographic Solutions and leaders throughout workforce development and case management-related fields.
+As part of an ongoing series called #WkdevWednesdays, each week, we’ll post guest articles authored by internal subject matter experts at Geographic Solutions and leaders throughout workforce development and case management-related fields each week.

-This week, our guest blog has been contributed by Larry Robbin, Executive Director of Robbin and Associates.
+This week, Larry Robbin, Executive Director of Robbin and Associates, contributed to our guest blog.
 Robbin has worked with over 1,000 workforce organizations, trained more than 100,000 people, and is widely regarded as a leader in developing strategies to improve employment outcomes of the hard-to-employ

 By Larry Robbin

-For the purposes of this article, the hard-to-employ are defined as individuals that have little or no interest in going to work.
-They can be found in the ranks of people that are on some form of government subsidy, the recently incarcerated, at-risk youth, the long term unemployed, and many other populations.
+For the purposes of this article, the hard-to-employ are defined as individuals who have little or no interest in going to work.
+They can be found in the ranks of people that are on some form of government subsidy, the recently incarcerated, at-risk youth, the long-term unemployed, and many other populations.
 While they have many assets and strengths, becoming employed is not one of them.

 However, there are four strategies that your workforce program can use to improve their motivation.

-Start a Role-Model-Driven Program: One of the most effective strategies is to make your workforce program a role model and not information driven.
+Start a Role-Model-Driven Program: One of the most effective strategies is making your workforce program a role model, not information-driven.
 Information about work is of little interest to the hard-to-employ.
-What does get their attention is learning about people who were once just like them, but are now working.
+What gets their attention is learning about people who were once just like them but are now working.
 They are curious about the lives of these individuals.
-Formerly hard-to-employ people from your program that are now working are your most powerful allies in helping to increase employment motivation in your current program participants.
-There are a variety ways to use the power of these role models.
+Formerly hard-to-employ people from your program who are now working are your most powerful allies in helping to increase employment motivation in your current program participants.
+There are various ways to use the power of these role models.

-• Your working program alumni that were once hard-to-employ can come back to the program on their day or shift off to talk with your current participants.
-Working alumni that cannot come in can call in on their lunch hour.
+- Your working program alumni who were once hard-to-employ can return to the program on their day or shift off to talk with your current participants.
+Working alumni who cannot come in can call in on their lunch hour.
 You can put them on a speakerphone to talk with people in a Job Club or Job Search Workshop.

-• You can conduct video interviews with your working alumni.
+- You can conduct video interviews with your working alumni.
 They can talk about the struggle to change their anti-work thinking and the benefits of going to work.
 Show these videos in your orientation, group and individual sessions.
-Engage people watching the videos in a dialog about the connections between the lives of the alumni and their lives.
+Engage people watching the videos in a dialog about the connections between the alumni's lives and their lives.

-Create an Alumni Hall-of-Fame: Decorate your entrance hallway and lobby with pictures of formerly hard-to-employ people that are now working.
-Put up brief biographies in the appropriate language below each picture.
+Create an Alumni Hall-of-Fame: Decorate your entrance hallway and lobby with pictures of formerly hard-to-employ people who are now working.
+Put up brief biographies in the appropriate language below each image.
 Take your program participants on a tour of this gallery and talk about what influenced these working heroes to reinvent their lives.
 Make sure you have signed releases of information before you discuss this information.

 Rely on Mentorship for Encouragement: One of the most powerful strategies is to develop a mentoring program that pairs up the formerly hard-to-employ with people that are currently in your program.